AM311/Cybersecurity_Report/home.md

  2. **Understand the existing accounts and groups**:
 	In order to choose our targets, we need to be aware of what the domain accounts are and which groups they belong to.
-	For doing so, we ask the DomainController, via a LDAP query, to list us all the entries in the `Users` Active Directory default container:
+	For doing so, we ask the DomainController, via a LDAP query, to list us all the entries in the `Users` Active Directory default container, where we (correctly) assume that all user accounts are stored:

     `ldapsearch -x -b "cn=Users,dc=cybersec,dc=units,dc=it" -H "ldap://10.0.2.200" -D "cn=Utente Dominio,cn=Users,dc=cybersec,dc=units,dc=it" -w 'User00!'`

 	To run the query, we need to authenticate providing the FullyQualifiedName and password of our legitimately controlled account.
-	It is (correctly) assumed that all the users are stored in the default `Users` folder.

 	The response is very verbose; the two major results are shown below:
 	 - The account `DomainAdmin` joins the group `DomainAdmins`, so it seems to be a good target;
 	 - The account `DNSoperator` joins the group `DnsAdmins` and can access only the machine named `SERVERDNS`;